 If you are a business faculty, SAM Annual Conference should be your first-choice conference to attend.
 SAM Advanced Management Journal is a highly recognized peer-reviewed outlet that can publish and disseminate your research.
 Participating in the conference will help you get feedback on research ideas, and provide an opportunity to review and discuss others’ papers, thus providing valuable feedback.
 SAM will provide a forum to network with other scholars and practitioners.
 And of course, SAM student chapters involve faculty advisors as mentors for the professional development of their students.

 If you are a business student, SAM provides opportunities to participate in some of the best competitions on case analysis and other business competencies.
 Activities in SAM will help you develop valued skills such as leadership, teamwork, communication, professionalism, and confidence.
 Other advantages of attending the conference are meeting fellow students from other universities around the country, and learn about research and advanced studies.
-Most importantly, SAM provides students with a forum for lifelong learning and professional affiliation that will keep you current with the latest advances in management and in touch with a valuable support network.
+Most importantly, SAM provides students with a forum for lifelong learning and the professional affiliation that will keep you current with the latest advances in management and in touch with a valuable support network.

 These three groups that SAM caters to are not mutually exclusive, but rather form a continuum where student members can continue their lifelong association with SAM as practitioners or professors in progressive stages of their career.
 Dr. Lilian Gilbreth, co-founder of SAM and widely considered as the first lady of management, famously reminded the student chapters: “We need the challenge of your questions, the inspiration of your enthusiasm, the assurance that you plan to be lifelong members of SAM – willing to help, glad to be of use, ready to welcome the new student members, as you transition ‘up the line’.
 We look to your leadership in the years to come.”